The UNCAC Coalition’s Gender, Inclusion & Corruption working group seeks to:

 Working Group Co-Chairs:

-Monica Kirya, Senior Advisor, U4 Anti-Corruption Resource Center of the Chr.
+Monica Kirya, Deputy Director (interim), U4 Anti-Corruption Resource Center of the Chr.
 Michelsen Institute.

 Matthew Gichohi, researcher, U4 Anti-Corruption Resource Center of the Chr.
 Michelsen Institute.